Complimentary Gartner® Report! 'A CTO's Guide to Open-Source Software: Answering the Top 10 FAQs.'Read more

 Standard Output and Error streams

 The simplest logging method for containerized applications is writing to stdout and stderr.
 If you’re deploying an application, it’s best practice to enable logging to stdout and stderr or build this functionality into your custom application.
-Doing so will streamline your overall Kubernetes logging configuration and will help facilitate the implementation of a Cluster-Level Logging solution.
+Doing so will streamline your overall Kubernetes logging configuration and help facilitate the implementation of a Cluster-Level Logging solution.

 Cluster-Level Logging

-Out of the box, Kubernetes and container engines do not provide a complete Cluster-Level Loggingsolution, so it’s important to implement a logging backend like ELK, Google Cloud Logging, or observIQ to ensure you can gather, store and analyze your application logs as the state and scale of your cluster changes.
+Out of the box, Kubernetes and container engines do not provide a complete Cluster-Level Loggingsolution, so it’s essential to implement a logging backend like ELK, Google Cloud Logging, or observIQ to ensure you can gather, store and analyze your application logs as the state and scale of your cluster changes.

 Node-Level Logging

-Node-Level Log rotation*
+Node-Level Log Rotation*

-As application logs will ultimately be written to your nodes, it’s important to administer a Node log rotation solution, as filling Node storage could impact the overall health of your cluster.
+As application logs will ultimately be written to your nodes, it’s essential to administer a Node log rotation solution, as filling Node storage could impact the overall health of your cluster.
 Depending on how you deploy your Cluster, node log rotation may or may not be configured by default.
 For example, if you deploy using kube-up.sh, logrotate will be configured automatically.
 If you’re using Docker, you can set max-size and max-file options using log-opt.

 https://kubernetes.io/docs/concepts/cluster-administration/logging/